 Here is a list of all the savings we made over the three days we were using the Copenhagen Card

 |Canal Boat Tour||80kr||99kr|

 I paid 659kr for the 72 hour Copenhagen Card, so made a saving of 324kr (Approximately $67AUD/$50USD/€43)

-*Note – Since my visit, the 72 hour Copenhagen Card has had an increase in price to 689kr.
-I have left the expenses in local currency to allow for changes in currency rates.
+*Note – Since my visit & the covid interruptions, the 72 hour Copenhagen Card has had an increase in price to 799kr.
+I hope this comparison still shows that the Copenhagen Card offers good value.